Max Reps for Hypertrophy: The Ultimate Guide

 What is hypertrophy?

-What are "reps" in the context of hypertrophy training?
+What are "reps" in training?

-What is the maximum number of reps for hypertrophy?
+What are the recommended reps for hypertrophy?

-Can higher or lower rep ranges also contribute to hypertrophy?
+Can higher or lower rep ranges work?